-We have entered into repurchase agreements to finance most of our Agency Securities.
-Our repurchase agreements are secured by our Agency Securities and bear interest at rates that have historically moved in close relationship to the Federal Funds Rate and LIBOR.
-We have established borrowing relationships with numerous investment banking firms and other lenders, 32 of which had open repurchase agreements with us at December 31, 2017 and 25 of which had open repurchases agreements with us at December 31, 2016.
-We had outstanding balances under our repurchase agreements at December 31, 2017 and December 31, 2016 of \$7,555,917 and \$6,818,453, respectively, consistent with the decrease in our Agency Securities in our MBS portfolio.
+We have entered into repurchase agreements to finance the majority of our MBS.
+Our repurchase agreements are secured by our MBS and bear interest at rates that have historically moved in close relationship to the Federal Funds Rate and LIBOR.
+We have established borrowing relationships with numerous investment banking firms and other lenders, 23 of which had open repurchase agreements with us at December 31, 2018 and 32 of which had open repurchases agreements with us at December 31, 2017.
+We had outstanding balances under our repurchase agreements at December 31, 2018 and December 31, 2017 of \$7,037,651 and \$7,555,917, respectively, consistent with the decrease in our MBS in our securities portfolio.

 Our repurchase agreements require excess collateral, known as a "hair cut."
-At December 31, 2017, the average haircut percentage was 6.39% compared to 7.45% at December 31, 2016.
-The change in the average haircut percentage reflects the financing of our Credit Risk and Non-Agency Securities.
-At December 31, 2017, Buckler Securities LLC had an amount at risk that was 9.0% of our total stockholders' equity and had a weighted average maturity of repurchase agreements of 70 days.
-No counterparty held collateral in excess of 5% of our total stockholders' equity at December 31, 2016.
+At December 31, 2018, the average haircut percentage was 5.48% compared to 6.39% at December 31, 2017.
+The change in the average haircut percentage reflects better financing of some of our Credit Risk and Non-Agency Securities as the credit rating has increased from non-investment grade to investment grade on those securities.